Orlicz space: Terminology

-These spaces are called Orlicz spaces by an overwhelming majority of mathematicians and by all monographies studying them, because Władysław Orlicz was the first who introduced them, in 1932.
+These spaces are called Orlicz spaces because Władysław Orlicz was the first who introduced them, in 1932.
 Some mathematicians, including Wojbor Woyczyński, Edwin Hewitt and Vladimir Mazya, include the name of Zygmunt Birnbaum as well, referring to his earlier joint work with Władysław Orlicz.
 However in the Birnbaum–Orlicz paper the Orlicz space is not introduced, neither explicitly nor implicitly, hence the name Orlicz space is preferred.
 By the same reasons this convention has been also openly criticized by another mathematician (and an expert in the history of Orlicz spaces), Lech Maligranda.
 Orlicz was confirmed as the person who introduced Orlicz spaces already by Stefan Banach in his 1932 monograph.